gleechi/gleechi.github.io/pages/unity/unity_component_vggraspstudio.md

 ## Important Note on the Files

-The information on added and edited grasps will be stored in additional files which you will find in each project's root folder by default:
+The information on added and edited grasps will be stored in an additional .db file which you will find in each project's root folder by default.

-* vg_external.db: keeps manually added grasps
-* vg_external.lab: keeps manually edited labels of grasps (such as disabled, primary, etc).

-The VirtualGrasp plugin will automatically

-* load these files at initialization (e.g. start the game), and
-* save them at releasing (e.g. stop the game).
+The VirtualGrasp plugin will automatically load this file at initialization (e.g. start the game), and save it at releasing (e.g. stop the game).

 By this follows that:

-* All scenes will use the same annotated grasps and labels, since the files are saved in the project.
+* All scenes will use the same annotated grasps and labels, since the .db file is saved in the project.
-* When you want to use the labels in a build, you have to manually copy these files to the build directory.
+* When you want to use the labels in a build, you have to manually copy the .db file to the build directory.
-* If you you are using a version control system and want to share the annotated data with others, you have to commit these files to the repository.
+* If you you are using a version control system and want to share the annotated data with others, you have to commit the .db file to the repository.